ietf-wg-cellar/matroska-specification/notes.md

 The `MuxingApp Element` is stored at offset 26.
-Since the `Segment Position` of an `Element` is calculated by subtracting the position of the `Element Data` of the containing `Segment Element` from the position of that `Element`, the `Segment Position` of `MuxingApp Element` in the above example is "26 - 21" or "5".
+Since the `Segment Position` of an `Element` is calculated by subtracting the position of the `Element Data` of the containing `Segment Element` from the position of that `Element`, the `Segment Position` of the `MuxingApp Element` in the above example is "26 - 21" or "5".